Level 1 Lesson 18.1 – When Does the Movie Start?

 我们哪年去上海旅游?

-which year do we go to Shanghai to travel
+Which year do we go to Shanghai to travel?

 - diànyǐng xīngqījǐ jǐdiǎn kāishǐ